Luxair

-Luxair, legally Luxair, Société Luxembourgeoise de Navigation Aérienne S.A., is a flag carrier (Note: Cargolux is also a flag carrier of Luxembourg.) of Luxembourg with its headquarters in Munsbach, Luxembourg, and hub at Luxembourg Airport.
+Luxair, legally Luxair, Société Luxembourgeoise de Navigation Aérienne S.A., is the flag carrier (Note: Cargolux is also a flag carrier of Luxembourg.) of Luxembourg with its headquarters in Munsbach, Luxembourg, and hub at Luxembourg Airport.
 It operates scheduled services to destinations in Europe, North Africa, the Mediterranean and the Middle East with additional charter and seasonal services.
 It is Luxembourg's only passenger-carrying airline offering regular, non-charter service.